divyajyothii/topic_modelling_lda/README.md

-Demo contains the dataset with 4000 tweets main.ipynb is the doc2bow lda model for topic medelling
+Demo.csv contains the dataset with 4000 tweets main.ipynb is the doc2bow lda model for topic medelling lda.html is the pyLDAvis visualization graph